How to Build an Emergency Savings FundPublished on September 30, 2021 by Daniel Azzoli

 Well, you’ll have to take stock of your financial situation and determine how stable things are.
 For instance, if you and your partner both have an income supporting your household or you’ve been making a steady and secure living for multiple years, you may feel like three months of household expenses will be enough.
 But if you’re the sole breadwinner of your household, you work on commission, or you’re self-employed, you may want to aim to save six to twelve months worth of emergency savings.

 While the mere idea of saving up this amount of money may seem overwhelming, keep reminding yourself that Rome wasn’t built in a day!
 This is an ongoing process that’ll take time and patience.
-Focus on putting a small amount away from each paycheck and feel free to adjust this amount as your other expenses fluctuate.
+Though you may find yourself conflicted when wondering “how much should my emergency fund be?”, focus on putting a small amount away from each paycheck and feel free to adjust the amounts as your other expenses fluctuate.

 Where Should You Put Your Savings?

 When it comes to the specifics of where you’re actually putting this money, you’ll want to make sure you have relatively easy access to it, but not so easy that you’ll be tempted to spend it.
-This means you won’t want to simply open up another checking account, or worse, keep it in your primary checking along with the money you use on everyday expenses.
+This means you won’t want to simply open up another checking account to act as your emergency savings account, or worse, keep it in your primary checking account along with the money you use on everyday expenses.

-Consider placing it in a high-interest savings account that you can access without penalties.
+Consider placing the money in a high-interest savings account that you can access without penalties.
 This way you’ll have some peace of mind knowing that you can withdraw these funds in an emergency.

 3 Steps to Building an Emergency Fund

-Now it’s time to look at how to actually go about building your emergency fund.
+Now it’s time to look at how to start an emergency fund and important steps to consider when building one.
 While the process is long and can be tedious at times, the steps listed below are fairly straightforward and can be used for budgets of all sizes.